 6. Review the results to determine a candidate’s validity

-After you gain access to background check documents, review them to determine if your candidate is worthy to work at your company.
-If you don’t feel comfortable based on the information you uncovered, proceed with other candidates who may better represent your company.
+After you gain access to background check documents, review them to determine if your candidate is worthy of working at your company.
+If you don’t feel comfortable based on the information you uncover, proceed with other candidates who may better represent your company.

 How long does it take to get a pre-employment background check?

-According to BARADA Associates, the amount of time it takes to receive the results of a pre-employment background check depends on how many items you want to include, like a credit check and criminal background check.
-For this reason, it could take between 48 hours and five days to receive results.
+The amount of time it takes to receive the results of a preemployment background check depends on how many items you want to include, such as a credit check and criminal background check.
+For this reason, it could take between 48 hours and five days to get results.

 What causes a red flag on a background check?

-Here are some examples of potential red flags according to everifile.com:
+Here are some examples of potential red flags:

-- Previous criminal history that a candidate didn’t tell you about directly
+- There’s evidence of previous criminal history that a candidate didn’t tell you about.

-- Lack of evidence that they attended a college or university despite listing it on their resume
+- There’s a lack of proof that they attended a college or university despite listing it on their resume.

 What is considered a clean background check?